lucas-da-silva/lucas-da-silva/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://https://lucas-da-silva.github.io/)
 * ✉️  You can contact me at [lucassouza00012345@gmail.com](mailto:lucassouza00012345@gmail.com)
+* 🤝  I'm open to collaborating on JavaScript, HTML, CSS and React projects.
 * 🧠  I'm learning Python and TypeScript.

 ### Skills